 Other diseases carried by house flies include:

 Controlling the Spread of House Flies and Disease

 One way to stop house fly diseases from spreading is to keep the insects out of homes.
 To deter fly activity, keep drains clean, consistently empty, clean and keep garbage cans covered, plus clean homes regularly.
 To avoid letting the pests inside, make sure all window and door screens are intact.

 For an established infestation, chemical control may be the best option.
 Because improperly handling pesticides can be unsafe, homeowners should contact the experts at Orkin.
-Technicians have the training to deal with house fly problems safely.
+Pros have the training to deal with house fly problems safely.

 Dig Deeper on House Flies

 Connect with Us